camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

   The mechanisms described herein for the `EjbProcessApplication` apply in the same way.
 {{< /note >}}

 **Supported on:** Wildfly.
-The `EjbProcessApplication` is supported on Java EE 6 to Java EE 8 containers like WildFly 26 and below.
+The `EjbProcessApplication` is supported on Java EE 6 to Java EE 8 containers.
 The `JakartaEjbProcessApplication` is supported on Jakarta EE 9+ containers like WildFly 27 and above.
 It is not supported on Servlet Containers like Apache Tomcat.
 It may be adapted to work inside Java EE 5 Containers.